The time: June 30, 1908.

 One Apollo object, named Adonis, comes within 2.5 million kilometers of Earth.
 Another, Hermes, approaches to 780,000 kilometers, only twice the distance of the moon from the earth.
 Others have come even closer.

 Astronomers don't become nervous when Earth grazers sweep in close to Earth.
 The probability that one will plunge into our planet is very small: A direct hit occurs every 250,000 years.
 But if one should strike a bull's-eye, watch out.
 It could produce the impact of 100,000 ten-megaton hydrogen bombs and blast a crater 20 kilometers in diameter.

 Craters to Visit

-If you happen to be touring the United States or Canada, there are numerous giant meteorite craters you can visit.
+If you happen to be touring the United States or Canada, there are numerous giant impact craters of North America you can visit.
 It will take some hiking or better yet, a light plane to get to some of them, but they are well worth the effort.

 The best-known impact site is the Arizona Crater, located in the desert just south of Highway 40, about 48 kilometers West of Winslow, Arizona.
 It is also known as the Barringer Crater, after D.M.
 Barringer, who stoutly defended its meteoric origin against a host of geological doubting Thomases around the turn of the century